splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

 #.
 Remove the OpenTelemetry Collector Contrib binary and configuration files, including system service configuration files, or use the package manager in your system to remove the Collector.

 #.
 Install the Splunk Distribution of OpenTelemetry Collector.
 See :ref:`otel-install-platform`.
+If you've deployed the Collector in Kubernetes use the Helm chart.
+See :ref:`helm-chart` for more information.

 #.
 Configure the Collector taking into account the settings you saved before removing the previous Collector, as well as the components available in the Splunk Distribution of OpenTelemetry Collector.
 See :ref:`gdi-upstream-collector` and :ref:`otel-components`.